1. Hike the peaceful, wildlife loaded nature trails of Weedon Island Preserve

 Pass-a-Grille is a quaint section of popular, touristy St. Pete Beach.
 If you are looking for a relaxing day of swimming in the warm waters and digging your toes into the white sand, then Pass-A-Grille is the beach for you.

 From the beach, you can walk over to the historic Pass-A-Grille neighborhood, home to dozens of unique local shops and restaurants.

 7. Beachcomb at Sand Key State Park

 Adjacent to Clearwater Beach, you will find a low key alternative named Sand Key.
 While this beach is a bit rockier and less commercialized, there are tons of shells to be found.
 Seashells in every size and color line the shores of this beautiful beach.
 Beautiful skyline views and a scenic picnic area are also on-site.
 You are bound to leave with a big bag of gorgeous shells so you can save yourself some money at the gift shops.

 8. Spend the day relaxing on the wide sandy shores of Treasure Island beach

 11260 Gulf Blvd, , 33706

-One of the area's widest beaches, Treasure Island, is ideal for beach goers looking for a little more personal space.
+One of the area's widest beaches, Treasure Island, is an ideal choice for beach goers seeking a little more personal space.
 There is plenty of room here for all your favorite beach sports, from frisbee to sand volleyball.
 After your day at the beach, you will find plenty of local shops and waterfront restaurants to check out.